 Attorney: Well we do car accident law in all of California mainly ideally, I’d prefer SoCal and then we are expanding more into the San Francisco area.
 But initially, with anything I mean I would want to know like what your process is, how much you charge your lead, what constitutes a lead, everything like that and see if it’s something that we could after a little bit of testing we could expand on exponentially.

 PPLM Rep: Yeah.
 So, unfortunately you’re in about as saturated a market as you’re going to find in the US…you’re looking specifically at auto accident leads, correct?

-Attorney: Preferably yes, auto, truck, motorcycle, bike pedestrian leads.
+Attorney: Preferably yes, auto, truck, motorcycle accident settlements, bike & pedestrian injury leads, etc.

-Attorney: So, you only sell to one law firm per lead, right?
+Attorney: So, these are exclusive car accident leads, meaning you only sell to one law firm per lead, right?